William Hulme's Grammar School: Combined Cadet Force

-Cadets join either the Army (Duke of Lancaster's Regiment) or the RAF Section, which is currently non-operational, both of which are officered by teachers, whereafter a minimum of five terms' service is expected.
+Cadets join either the Army (Duke of Lancaster's Regiment) or the RAF Section, which is currently non-operational, both of which are officered by teachers, after which a minimum of five terms' service is expected.
 They may then choose to continue as NCOs in the Sixth Form, during which time they undergo more advanced training and assist in instructing the younger cadets.
-The Corps meets weekly and takes part in a Field Day each term.
-In addition to Summer Camps, there are two camps at Easter, one on an RAF Station, the other adventurous training in North Wales.
+The Corps meets weekly and takes part in a field day each term.
+There are summer and Easter camps.

 Music

-A concert band/orchestra exists and plays in several concerts each year along with the choir, jazz band and samba band.
+A concert band/orchestra plays in several concerts each year along with the choir, jazz band and samba band.

 Sports

-Weekly fixtures are played against other local schools and also more prestigious clubs; for example, the cricket 1st XI have an annual fixture vs. the MCC.
+Weekly fixtures are played against other local schools and clubs; for example, the cricket 1st XI have an annual fixture vs. the Marylebone Cricket Club.